The Other Boleyn Girl (2003 film): Plot

-Anne's game pays off as the King soon initiates divorce proceedings against Catherine.
-But just as they are about to be finalized, he hears that Percy's wife is asking for an anullment, on the basis that there was a precontract between Anne and Percy and informs Anne that they cannot be together if that was the case.
-Suddenly faced with possible ruin, Anne pressures Mary to testify on her behalf that there was no betrothal.
-The King makes Anne swear to him that she has never loved any other man, and she decides that she must now fulfill her own promise to him.
-That night, Anne and the King finally make love, and her triumph is soon complete as he finally marries her and crowns her queen.
-Shortly afterwards, she is confirmed to be pregnant.
+The King initiates divorce proceedings against Catherine.
+But as they are about to be finalised, he hears that Percy's wife is seeking an annulment on the basis of a precontract between Anne and Percy, and informs Anne that they cannot be together.
+Faced with possible ruin, Anne pressures Mary to testify that there was no betrothal.
+The King makes Anne swear that she has never loved any other man, and to demonstrate her devotion she finally has sex with him.
+Anne triumphs as the King marries her and crowns her queen.

-While Anne prepares for having her child, Mary sneaks away from court to see William Stafford, a former servant of the Boleyns, and accepts his marriage proposal.
-Anne banishes Mary from court, telling her that such a lowly match has shamed the family.
-The King is disappointed when Anne gives birth to a daughter, Elizabeth, and her hold on him begins to slip away.

-Anne makes a jealous scene in public and an angry Henry drives Anne to depart the room.
-Her uncle follows; when Anne demands respect her uncle informs her that she now has many enemies and leaves, Anne yelling after him.
-While visiting Wulfhall in Wiltshire, the King spends time with the daughter of the family, Jane Seymour, and greatly enjoys her company.
+While Anne is pregnant with her first child, Mary sneaks away to see William Stafford, a former servant of the Boleyns, and accepts his marriage proposal.
+Anne banishes Mary from court, saying that the match has shamed the family.
+The King is disappointed when Anne gives birth to a daughter, Elizabeth, and her hold on him begins to weaken.
+Anne makes a jealous scene and Henry makes Anne depart the room.
+Her uncle follows and informs her that she now has many enemies.
+While visiting Wulfhall in Wiltshire, the King spends time with a daughter of the family, Jane Seymour, and greatly enjoys her company.

 Anne has two miscarriages and seems unlikely to bear a son.
-Upon finding a pamphlet depicting her decapitation, a panicked Anne summons George and Mary, telling them the court wants her dead.
+Upon finding a pamphlet depicting her decapitation, Anne summons George and Mary, telling them the court wants her dead.
 Mary asks Anne when she last had sex with the King, and suggests she might have more success with a different man, implying that George and Anne should sleep together.
-George is horrified but when Anne begs on her knees for her brother to save her, he reluctantly consents.
+George is horrified, but when Anne begs her brother to save her, he reluctantly consents.

-Anne reveals her pregnancy to a delighted King, but when she again miscarries, her days are numbered.
-George and several other men are taken to the Tower on charges of treason and adultery; Anne is next.
-In a final audience with the King, she reminds him that he once loved her, and asks if he will take her away from their daughter.
+Anne reveals her pregnancy to a delighted King, but when she again miscarries her days are numbered.
+George and other men are taken to the Tower on charges of treason and adultery; Anne is next.
+She reminds the King that he once loved her.
 Proclaiming her innocence, she asks God to have mercy on his soul, and bidding farewell to Elizabeth, sings her a song as she is led away.

-Mary narrates that George, Anne and the men were all beheaded.
+Mary narrates that George, Anne and the others were beheaded.
 She has left court with her children, and is happy with William Stafford.